 Whether it’s AMD or any other eye health problem, can help.
 Call today to schedule your consultation.

-serves patients from McDonough, Morrow, Ellenwood, Jonesboro, and throughout Georgia.
+serves patients from McDonough, Stockbridge, Ellenwood, Jonesboro, and throughout Georgia.

 - A: Although there isn’t yet a cure for AMD, treatments can help slow it down and even reverse eye damage.
 Treatment include eye injections, laser therapy, and vitamins.
 Your eye doctor will determine which treatment option is right for you.